-- Develop a safe culture where staff are confident to raise concerns about professional conduct. - Ensure all staff are able to identify the signs and indicators of abuse, including the softer signs of abuse, and know what action to take. - Share information with other agencies as appropriate.
+- Develop a safe culture where staff are confident to raise concerns about professional conduct. - Ensure all staff are able to identify the signs and indicators of abuse, including the softer signs of abuse, and know what action to take. - Understand and be sensitive to factors, including economic and social circumstances and ethnicity, which can impact children and families' lives - Share information with other agencies as appropriate.